Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Staff Software Engineer

-With automation and CI/CD practices, the entire AI workflow can be run and monitored efficiently, often by a single expert.
+With automation and CI/CD practices, the entire AI workflow can be run and monitored efficiently, often by just one person.
 Still, running AI/ML on GPU instances has its challenges.
 This tutorial shows you how to meet those challenges using the control and flexibility of CircleCI runners combined with Scaleway, a powerful cloud ecosystem for building, training, and deploying applications at scale.
 We will also demonstrate the cost effectiveness of ephemeral runners that consume only the resources required for AL/ML work.

 Prerequisites